opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 Use these terms when referring to OpenProject’s main application elements:

 - **Header menu**: This is the blue bar at the top that spans the width of the application.
-It includes the OpenProject logo, the search field, the link to all projects, the short menu, the help icon and the user’s avatar.
+It includes the OpenProject logo, the search field, the link to all projects, the global modules, the help icon and the user’s avatar.

-- **Project menu**: This is the black menu on the left in the OpenProject application that displays the modules.
+- **Project menu**: This is the menu on the left in the OpenProject application that displays the modules after the selection of a project.